Ernesto-Yelamos/predict-prices-of-houses-in-seattle/README.md

+The structure of the repo created for this project is robust.
+The README file elaborately defines the purpose of the project, talks briefly about the methodology used to build the model and the structure of the repo is also clear.
+The use of semantic names is abundant, making very clever choices to economize steps and optimize understanding.

 Project details - regression

 **Background**: You are working as an analyst for a real estate company.
 Your company wants to build a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.